Blog

 Step 4: Build cabinets

-After choosing your options, you can either use the spec sheet provided (click to see spec sheets) or we are happy to send over a blueprint.
-When ordering, simply click the "send me a blueprint" option or if you'd like a blueprint prior to ordering, you can simply contact us.
+After selecting your options, you can use the spec sheet provided (click to view spec sheets), or a blueprint can be sent upon request.
+Select the "Send me a blueprint" option to receive a blueprint with your order.
+If you'd prefer one before ordering, feel free to contact us.

 Step 5: Install kit